 1.1 Just this one thing

-There are famous authors who tell us writing is difficult, always difficult, some even say it’s torture.
-And they say it doesn’t ever get better.
+So what’s with the famous authors who tell us writing is difficult, always difficult, even torture.
+And it doesn’t ever get better.

 I call this…